|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Students entering Temple as freshmen and transfer students with fewer than 45 transfer credits complete the full University Core Curriculum (see University Core Curriculum under the Academic Programs section of the Bulletin).

 Transfer students with 45 or more transferable credits satisfy the 45+ Transfer University Core version of the University Core.
-(See 45+ Transfer University Core under University Core Curriculum under the Academic Programs section of the Bulletin.)
+(See 45+ Transfer University Core under University Core Curriculum in the Academic Programs section of the Bulletin.)

 Students with an associate degree approved for Core-to-Core Transfer meet most University Core requirements with the general education courses taken for the associate degree.
 Associate degrees are approved for Core-to-Core Transfer by two university-wide faculty committees.
 See Core-to-Core Transfer for information on the policy and a list of approved community college associate degrees.